alturiak/nio-smith/plugins/roll/README.md

 Plugin: roll
 ===
 Roll one or more dice.
 The trigger is 'roll'.
+Ported from Hydralisk/Pyrate.
+Original author: [Dingo](https://matrix.to/#/@dingo:pack.rocks).

 ## Commands
 ### roll